Recent software changes are highlighted in red.

 Social Ads - Under this query option, you can find supporters who submitted a Facebook lead ad form and those who did not.
 Example: Social Ads > submitted facebook lead ad form > one of these > [click to "Choose Items"] > [click to "Choose Items"]

-Subscription - Under this query option, you can find supporters based on whether they are subscribed or unsubscribed from your account.
+Subscription - Under this query option, you can find supporters based on whether they are subscribed or unsubscribed from your account or - due to GDPR conditions - their email consent is unknown.
 Example: Subscription > is subscribed

 Supporter Fields - Under this query option, you can choose a field from the supporter record and search for supporters that have data matching your rule.
 Example: Supporter Fields > First Name > equals > "Chris"